pleabargain/storyboard/README.md

 # list of tabs (not in order)
 <img src="/support_images/tabs2022-01-18_13-58.png" alt="Getting started" />

 # questions tab
 - Display multiple choice questions in the UI.
 - flag problem questions
 - save student results
 - display instructions by category

+# worksheet tab
+- This will allow teachers(T) to prompt students(S) questions from a database.
+The S response is entered by the T.
+- short answer questions = !wrong;right (no special characters, this is to reduce the amount of clicking!)

 # grammar tracker tab
 - The content in this tab is automatically generated from a text file!
 It currently saves to file as json.
 It should load from a student json file.
 The grammar tracker tab is generated from a text file.
 The keys for the generated input and sliders should also be generated as well e.g.